CONMGNT 7000 - Research Dissertation (M)

 Learning & Teaching ModesThis course consists of two components.
-The first 6 weeks involve a series of lectures and studio to help students to referesh their research skills, especially in the context of construction project management.
-The one-hour Lectures are designed to provide the common theories and models used in construction project management research.
+The first 6 weeks involve a series of lectures and studios to help students refresh their research skills, especially in the context of construction management.
+The one-hour Lectures are designed to provide the common theories and models used in construction management research.
 This is followed by 5-hour studios which provide students opportunities to practice their research skills in purpose-designed activities.

 Students will then undertake their research in the second half of semester, under the guidance of supervisor.
-Students are expected to meet with the supervisor regularly to present their progresses.
+Students are expected to meet with the supervisor weekly to present their progresses.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (ie. those taking 12 units per semester) to devote at least 48 hours per week to their studies.
 Accordingly, students undertaking this 3 unit course are expected to devote 12 hours per week to contact activities and self-guided studies.